thomasabraham/notes/_posts/2022-12-26-calendar-week.md

 by omitting the leap year every one hundred years, like 1100, 1300, 1900, but not if the year is divisible by 400.
 This means 1996, 2000, and 2400 are leap years, but 1997, 2100, 2200, and 2300 are not leap years.
-This makes one average year 365.2425 days in Gergorian Clendar, which is much closer to the actual solar year.
+This makes one average year 365.2425 days in Gregorian Calendar, which is much closer to the actual solar year.

 ## How many weeks are a year?
 Having a whole number of weeks per year is a nice thing to have.
 And a year is either 365 days or 366 days, neither of which is divisible by seven.
 Both have 52 whole weeks and either one or two extra days.
-This means it is impossible to have a whole number of weeks per year, unless we do some clevar trickery; which is exactly what the Calendar week does.
+This means it is impossible to have a whole number of weeks per year, unless we do some clever trickery; which is exactly what the Calendar week does.

 ## Calendar week
 According to the ISO Week date, there is either 52 or 53 full weeks in a year.
 The ﬁrst week of a year is the week with the ﬁrst Thursday of that year.

 If the year begins on Monday, Tuesday, Wednesday, or Thursday, then this is the first week of that year.
 This means the first week of a new year can already